yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 ----------
 - #### slideUp

-If you observe the animation and code above, you will understand that after insertion of an element in the heap, You need to maintian the heap order property.
+If you observe the animation and code above, you will understand that after the insertion of an element in the heap, You need to maintain the heap order property.
 If the value of children is greater than (>) its parent, then we need to swap⇆ that element with its parent.
 For this we can use the code💻 of ***'slideUp'*** mentioned below.

      private void slideUp(int child){